 The Senior Gift Committee is comprised of Kathekon seniors, collectively representing the Class of 2015.
 They are led by five senior Class Agents who serve W&L by encouraging participation in the Senior Gift Campaign, energizing classmates about the impact of the Class of 2015's support to W&L, and continuing ties between the class and W&L as they become alumni.
 This leadership role is highly respected by the University as Class Agents are considered one of W&L's most committed and connected group of alumni.

-To reach the Senior Gift Project's goals, each Class Agent and Committee member selects a small list of classmates whom they will encourage to participate in the Senior Gift.
+To reach the Senior Gift Campaign's goals, each Class Agent and Committee member selects a small list of classmates whom they will encourage to participate in the Senior Gift.
 In addition to peer solicitation, the seniors celebrate their Senior Gift and upcoming graduation at The 100 Days Party in February and Senior Night at the Ruins in May.